zpg6/pingg/README.md

 >
 > ./src/app/GETS_PLACED_HERE

+## Bulma CSS Styling

+[Bulma](https://bulma.io) is a modern CSS framework initially developed, like many others, in response the popular Bootstrap CSS framework.
+It's a CSS only framework with no JavaScript required, so it integrates in any environment by npm, jsDelivr CDN, and download for a one-time project-wide import.
+With a column-based layout, making Bulma perfect for quickly designing web pages for widescreen, desktop, tablet, and mobile screens.

 ## Firebase

 We will be using [Firebase Hosting](https://firebase.google.com/docs/hosting) as the deployment service for our Angular Web App.